QuantEcon/lecture-python-intro/lectures/cons_smooth.md

 ### Feasible consumption variations

+Earlier, we had promised to present an argument that supports our claim that a constant consumption play $c_t = c_0$ for all
+$t$ is optimal.

+Let's do that now.

+Although simple and direct, the approach we'll take is actually an example of what is called the "calculus of variations".

+Let's dive in and see what the key idea is.

 To explore what types of consumption paths are welfare-improving, we shall create an **admissible consumption path variation sequence** $\{v_t\}_{t=0}^T$ that satisfies